xLucida/Certia/replit.md

 ### Public Upload Page Polish
 The candidate-facing upload page has updated copy and design to be clearer, more trustworthy, and consistent with Certia branding, emphasizing privacy and ease of use for external candidates.

+### Audit Logging & Activity Tracking
+A comprehensive audit logging system automatically records all key actions for compliance and transparency.
+Backend audit logs capture CHECK_CREATED, CASE_STATUS_UPDATED, NOTE_ADDED, ATTACHMENT_ADDED, and EMPLOYEE_DELETED events with timestamps and user attribution.
+The check detail page displays a "Recent Activity" section showing the latest audit log entries.
+A "Next action" hint provides status-specific guidance (e.g., for ELIGIBLE checks: keep on file; for NEEDS_REVIEW: review missing information; for NOT_ELIGIBLE: do not proceed with employment).

 ## External Dependencies

 ### Third-Party Services